 Simple buttons are used for on/off, headless hold mode, and takeoff and landing.
 There’s also a nice card overlay for the controller, which highlights what each function performs.
 Very handy for initial flights.

 However, sharpness and colors are reasonable and will at least give you an initial impression of aerial footage.
-In other words, you have to factor in the quality of footage you get at this price point, which isn’t broadcast quality, but good enough for the price.
+In other words, you have to factor in the quality of footage you get at this price point of camera drone, which isn’t broadcast quality, but good enough for the price.

 Altair Aerial AA108 in Use